38th BS November 1943

 another member of the crew, presumed to be from this B-24 was recovered and buried in Marine Cemetery no. 33 at plot 13, row 3, grave 2.

 In March 1946 the graves of these crew members were exhumed and relocated to Lone Pine Cemetery on Tarawa (Betio).
+One of the sets of remains was designated unknown X-File (X-14), these remains were later identified as Van Vleet.
 Afterwards, the remains of Busch were exhumed and transported to U. S. Army Mausoleum at Schofield Barracks on Oahu then transported to the United States for permanent burial.

-The six crew killed in the crash were officially declared dead the day of the mission and earned the Purple Heart, posthumously.
+The six crew killed in the crash were officially declared dead the day of the mission.
+The six crew killed earned the Purple Heart, posthumously.

 Four of the crew remained listed as Missing In Action (MIA): Underwood, Bailey, Rogers, Van Vleet.
 All four are memorialized at National Memorial Cemetery of the Pacific (Punchbowl) at the court of the missing.
 Underwood (identified September 14, 2017) and Van Vleet on court 5.

 Bailey and Rogers on court 7.

 Rogers also has a memorial marker cenotaph at Yorks Corners Cemetery, Willing, New York.